paulczar/paulczar.github.io-source/content/post/breadops-continous-delivery-of-fresh-baked-bread.md

 * Ensure this process is approachable by others.
 * This blog post.

-The final technique that I came up with is not unique and is similar to a number several hundred page $30+ books aimed and making baking bread more accessible to the home cook, except its just a short blog post and is free as in beer.
-It's fairly descriptive and may seem like a lot of work, but I tend to average a little over 5 minutes of active time per loaf of bread.
-Without further shenanigans here is my process.
+The final technique that I came up with is not exactly unique and is similar to a number of several hundred page thirty dollar books aimed at making baking bread more accessible to the home cook, where it differs is that this is just a short blog post and is free as in beer and speech.
+It's fairly descriptive and may seem like a lot of work, but I tend to average a little over 5 minutes of active time per loaf of bread which is a negligible amount of time.

 ## Ingredients and Tools